Visitor policies updated on November 15, 2020.

 Adult Inpatient Visitor Policy for Tuesday, November 24, 2020

 One visitor per day, 16 years of age or older, can accompany each adult inpatient during visiting hours (9 a.m. – 9 p.m.).

-Adult patients on our inpatient psychiatric unit may have one visitor upon patient request.
+Adult patients on our inpatient psychiatric unit may have one adult visitor upon patient request.

 No visitors are allowed for adult patients who have tested positive for COVID-19 or are being evaluated for COVID-19.

-Patients with developmental delays may have one visitor around the clock (where this one visitor provides safety and is key to the patient’s care).
+Adult patients with developmental delays or significant cognitive impairment will be allowed to have one adult visitor around the clock, if that visitor ensures the patient’s safety and is essential to the patient’s care.

 Up to 6 designated visitors may visit a patient at end of life, up to 2 at a time.
 If the patient has tested positive or is being evaluated for COVID-19, only 2 designated visitors are allowed.

 Up to 2 visitors who require home caregiver training may visit the hospital in anticipation of the patient being discharged, based on the recommendation of the patient’s care team.